- No matter their reputation, there’s no denying the cuteness and approachability of some of these snake breeds.

 Whether you are interested in adopting a pet snake or simply have an interest in cute snakes in the world, we’ve got a list for you.
 No matter their reputation, there’s no denying the cuteness and approachability of some of these snake breeds.
-Not only will we address just how cute snakes are in the pictures, we’ll discuss their personalities and helpful facts about them.
+Not only will we address just how cute snakes are in the pictures, but we’ll also discuss their personalities and helpful facts about them.
 Let’s get to our list of the 11 cutest snakes in the world!

 1. Rosy Boa

 One of the most beautiful snakes that you can adopt as a pet has to be the rosy boa.
-Members of the Boidae family, these snakes are found in a variety of colors, patterns, and rarely grow large enough to overwhelm the average pet snake owner.
+Members of the Boidae family, these snakes are found in a variety of colors, and patterns, and rarely grow large enough to overwhelm the average pet snake owner.
 Another benefit of these snakes is that their average captive lifespan ranges from 20-40 years.
 But let’s discuss the most fantastic part about them: their color variations.

 Rosy boas come in a wide variety of colors and patterns depending on their region or preferred habitat.
 A domesticated rosy boa is a very cute snake.
 These snakes utilize camouflage when found in the wild, capable of blending in with their natural homes.
 Some popular rosy boa variations include:

 While you may need to look up what some of these variations look like, you’ll never be disappointed in the way rosy boas look.
 Their rounded heads and unique colors make them stand out in any home or environment.
 Keep in mind that some rosy boa varieties are quite rare and therefore expensive to adopt as pets.

 2. Eyelash Viper

 A member of the Viperidae family, the eyelash viper is truly a stunner and falls in the category of “cute snakes.”
 These slender snakes come in an endless number of colors and patterns, including gray, yellow, tan, red, green, and brown.
 Their bodies can be diamond patterned or striped, and the unique colors only continue through these patterns.
 However, the most striking physical trait of these snakes has to be their eyelashes.